nfa-vfxim/deadline-balancer/README.md

 There is also a license limit function (`LicenseLimit`), which will prevent the job from rendering with too many pc's at the same time when licensing is limited.

 ## Installation
-Copy this repository into the events `custom/events/` folder
+Copy this repository into the `/custom/events/` folder